rightjs/rightjs-docs/docs/en/docs/util/options.md

 ## Default Options

-Default options might be an instance attribute, or a class level attribute or one of the ancestor classes attribute.
-The module will look through all of them form the instance to the top class and use the first found.
+Default options may be an instance attribute, a class level attribute or an attribute of any ancestor class.
+The module looks through all of them from the instance up to the top ancestor class and uses the first one found.

     var Klass = new Class({
       include: Options,